 What it does

-visits the login page, entering your username and password, and
+Firstly, curl visits the login page, entering your username and password, and

 grabbing the token that Pinboard returns, keeping it in the cookie jar.

-request to the page holding your bookmarks for
+Then curl sends a GET request to the page holding your bookmarks for

-format, a legacy Netscape format that’s
+export.
+I’ve chosen the html format, a legacy Netscape format that’s

-understood by lots of other services, but you could change this to json
+understood by lots of other services, but you could change this to json or

-.
+xml.
 Before saving the bookmarks into a file (here, in my backup directory,

-but change this to suit your taste), it’s passed through bzip2
+but change this to suit your taste), it’s passed through bzip2 to compress the

 information to save space.